 No one (students, faculty or staff) is permitted to remain in campus buildings – other than designated shelters and incident management sites – for any reason.

-Students should be aware that during the hurricane, normal electrical and water capacities are shut down to preserve the integrity of the facilities and to permit a rapid start-up after the event.
+Students should be aware that during the Emergency Event, normal electrical and water capacities may be limited to preserve the integrity of the facilities and to permit a rapid start-up after the Event.

 Students are responsible for obeying all emergency instructions and behaving in a professional manner during the emergency.

 Depending on the severity of the storm and the predicted track, the decision on the level of protective action will be made and communicated to the community.
 SGU’s Housing Department personnel will manage the intake and assignment of shelters in an orderly system to account for all.

 SHELTER IN PLACE

 Dangerous weather conditions are rare, and in most cases, the University community will be advised to shelter in place.
 If you reside off-campus and have secure accommodations, the University strongly urges everyone to update their locations and local phone contacts in Banner Self Service.

 In a shelter in place scenario, students already on campus will remain in their assigned dorms and may be required to accommodate off-campus students who lack appropriate off-campus accommodation.

 Members of the University community who reside in off-campus housing that is unsafe should request shelter on the True Blue campus through the Housing Office at least 24 hours before landfall.